webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 for the canvas.

-Next up we prepare a `GPURenderPassDescriptor` which describes which textures we want to draw and how to use them.
+Next up we prepare a `GPURenderPassDescriptor` which describes which textures we want to draw to and how to use them.

 ```js
   const renderPassDescriptor = {